 Some amphetamine addicts have to go through an inpatient rehabilitation program, while others can benefit from a less-intensive, outpatient approach.

 Inpatient therapy is beneficial to those who do not have a lot of outside support from family or friends.
 Those who have a lot of triggers or spend a lot of time in an environment that promotes drug use can also benefit from inpatient treatment.

-Outpatient treatment is a good option for those who have a lot of support from family and friends.
+Outpatient Rehab Los Angeles is a good option for those who have a lot of support from family and friends.
 It’s also good for those who work full-time or cannot leave their families to extended periods of time.